25 Most Surreal Places in India That Will Leave You Awestruck

 7. Pangong Lake, Ladakh

-Transporting you to an ethereal place, the Pangong Lake is located in Ladakh.
+Transporting you to an ethereal place, the Pangong Lake is located in the magical lands of Ladakh.
 This is a place where unblemished azure waters are fringed by rugged mountains while cotton candy clouds float above.
 Feel the serenity and magic envelope you.

 8. Rosary Church, Shettihalli